A CTO's Guide to Databricks Unity Catalog Implementation

 Can Unity Catalog govern data outside of Databricks?

 Yes.
-Unity Catalog is built on open standards, supporting modern table formats like Delta Lake and Apache Iceberg.
-This allows other Iceberg-compatible engines like Snowflake, BigQuery, and Trino to interoperate with data governed by Unity Catalog.
+Unity Catalog is built on open standards, supporting modern table formats like Delta Lake and Apache Iceberg - the same open formats behind a lakehouse architecture.
+That lets other Iceberg-compatible engines like Snowflake, BigQuery, and Trino interoperate with data governed by Unity Catalog.

-The primary capability here is Lakehouse Federation, which allows Unity Catalog to directly query and manage permissions on data in external databases like PostgreSQL or MySQL without ETL.
-This creates a single control plane across a significant portion of your data landscape, breaking down data silos and reducing vendor lock-in.
+The primary capability here is Lakehouse Federation, which lets Unity Catalog directly query and manage permissions on data in external databases like PostgreSQL or MySQL without ETL.
+This creates a single control plane over data Unity Catalog doesn’t own directly, cutting down on silos and vendor lock-in.

 How does Unity Catalog support AI/ML governance?